NeuroLink Bridge

 If you're reading this at 2 AM while your child is still awake, I see you.
 This exhaustion is real, and it's relentless, and it affects everything—your patience, your relationships, your ability to function at work, your own health.

-You don't have to figure this out alone in the dark.
-AriaStar is here 24/7 at NeuroLink Bridge—no judgment, just support from someone who understands the particular exhaustion of autism family life.
+If you're navigating this right now, you don't have to figure it out alone.
+AriaStar is here 24/7—no judgment, just support from someone who gets the particular exhaustion of autism family life.
 We can troubleshoot together, adjust strategies, and find what works for your child.

 You're Not Alone